brendanlarson98/particle_motion/README.md

         return choice

-### created functions to flip the particle so it will bounce off the sides of our container correctly.
-These are based off of standard kinematics.
+### We create functions, based off of standard kinematics to flip the particle so it will bounce off the sides of our container correctly.
     def flip_x(side, pos_f, pos_i, vel_i, vel_f):
         pos_f[0] = side
         time = (pos_i[0] - side)/vel_i[0]